mkavana/docs/_posts/05-workflow/2020-06-06-ce-process.md

 video_url: "none"
 ---
 <!--todo:
-  - add images and alt text
   - create and add ce process diagram
   - add answers to questions in comments below
-  - proof read text (check for misplaced references to 'id process')
+  - proof read (check for misplaced references to 'id process')
   - check integrity of hyperlinks
 -->